Dimayo/airflow_hw/README.md

 Car price category prediction project for Skillbox.
-In this project, I used technologies such as Python, Docker, Airflow
+I used Python, Docker and Airflow there